Should your business use the word Vegan or even plant-based?

 and with the backing of billionaires and celebrities to help with marketing and awareness what’s going to stop them!

-We now have plant-based options at McDonald’s, Subway, Pizza Hut and Burger King they know to survive they must adapt before they end up the Blockbusters or MySpace of the Industry.
+We now have plant-based options at Subway, Pizza Hut and Burger King, KFC because they know to survive they must adapt before they end up the Blockbusters or MySpace of the Industry.

-From a logical perspective, why wouldn’t you eat and dress Vegan there is no benefit in eating or consuming animal products just the opposite!
+From a logical perspective, why wouldn’t you eat and dress Vegan there is no benefit in eating or consuming animal products!

-But we humans are not the brightest of animals when it comes to logic over emotions we are still controlled by our four-million-year-old brains that think survival means to eat sugar every chance we get.
+But the average consumer is not the brightest, especially when it comes to emotions we are still controlled by our four-million-year-old brains that think survival today means to eat sugar of fat every chance we get, it’s not looking at the long term impact on our health.

-It’s always great to see a bus advertising vegan food on the side, and it shows everyone that next big thing is Vegan.
-It gives that business a makeover of sorts, and it makes people who haven’t thought about why go vegan get little curious.
+It’s always great to see a bus advertising vegan food on the side, it shows everyone that next big thing is Vegan.
+It gives that business a makeover of sorts, and it makes people who haven’t thought about why go vegan get a little curious.
+It gives me great hope as many veg-curious eaters will be tempted to give it a go.

-According to the World Resource Institute’s (W.R.I.)
-Better Buying Lab in a survey that where a supermarket chain changed the name of it vegan sausages from “meat-free sausage and mash” to “Cumberland-spiced veggie sausage & mash” increased sales by 76%, this was due to the perceived value of the product now the focus is not on what you lose but what you gain, its now about the flavour!
+According to one study by the World Resource Institute’s (W.R.I.)
+Better Buying Lab a supermarket chain changed the name of it vegan sausages from “meat-free sausage and mash” to “Cumberland-spiced veggie sausage & mash” increased sales by 76%, this was due to the perceived value of the product now the focus is not on what you lose but what you gain, it’s now about the flavour!

-If you have an old or well-established brand that has plenty of customers and are looking to venture into the plant-based market yes you will need to shout about the new Vegan products as this will show customers both Vegan and not Vegan that the old brand values are changing with the times.
+If you have an old or well-established brand that has plenty of customers and are looking to venture into the plant-based market yes you will need to shout about the new Vegan products as this will show customers both Vegan and not Vegan that your outdated values are changing with the times.

 I would also look at coming up with something a bit more original in your marketing, something different.